launchdarkly/js-core/packages/shared/mocks/README.md

 ## Usage

 > [!IMPORTANT]
-> basicPlatform must be used inside a test because it's setup before each test.
+> basicPlatform and clientContext must be used inside a test because it's setup before each test.

 - `basicPlatform`: a concrete but basic implementation of [Platform](https://github.com/launchdarkly/js-core/blob/main/packages/shared/common/src/api/platform/Platform.ts).
 This is setup beforeEach so it must be used inside a test.

+- `clientContext`: ClientContext object including `basicPlatform` above.
+This is setup beforeEach so it must be used inside a test as well.

 - `hasher`: a Hasher object returned by `Crypto.createHash`.
 All functions in this object are jest mocks.
 This is exported separately as a top level export because `Crypto` does not expose this publicly and we want to respect that.